ByteWelder/Decktility/docs/bom.md

 - Experiment PCB
 - (optional) Elastic jewelry wire, 1mm, transparent ('optical fiber' to wire USB charger LEDs to case)
 - (optional) JST-SH male and female plugs (for easy detaching I2C wires during development)
+- A soldering iron with a long and thin tip to reach the bottom of the Pi header on the PCB.
+I used a TS100 C1 tip.
-- Other things like soldering gear, 3D printer (or use a 3D printer service online).
+- Other soldering gear, 3D printer (or use a 3D printer service online).

 ## Electronic switch control board